lijun99/altar2-documentation/docs/cuda/Installation.rst

     $ make
     $ make install

+Please refer to the :ref:`CMake Options` for ``cmake`` customizations.
+In general, you use the same ``cmake`` options as being used for pyre.

-Please refer to the pyre section above for more `cmake` options.
-If successful, AlTar shall be installed to `/usr/local` or the directory specified by `CMAKE_INSTALL_PREFIX`.
+If successful, AlTar shall be installed to ``/usr/local`` (by default) or the directory specified by ``CMAKE_INSTALL_PREFIX``.

 If AlTar is installed in the same directory as pyre, all the path information has already been set.
-If it is a different directory, you may follow the same step as above to include AlTar in `PATH`, `LD_LIBRARY_PATH` and `PYTHONPATH`.
+If it is a different directory, you may follow the same step above to include AlTar paths to environmental variables ``PATH``, ``LD_LIBRARY_PATH`` and ``PYTHONPATH``.

-You may run simple commands to check whether AlTar is properly installed
+You may try some commands to check whether AlTar is properly installed
 ::

-    # shell command
+    ### shell command
     $ altar
-    # import to python
+    ### import altar module
     $ python3 -c 'import altar'

-more tests are available at the source package, e.g., run a linear model test
+More tests are available at the AlTar source package, e.g., to run a linear model test,
 ::

     $ cd ${HOME}/tools/src/altar/models/linear/examples